rdp/replace-text-pdf/README.md

 $ cp myinput.pdf munged.pdf
 $ ./replaceinpdf munged.pdf "this" "with that" munged.pdf
 $ ./replaceinpdf munged.pdf "this2" "with that2" munged.pdf

+Or bash script to wrap it/do the same:

+#!/bin/env bash
+go() { # params: replace this, with that replace-text-pdf/replaceinpdf  utah.2021.pdf "$1" "$2" utah.2021.pdf
+}

+cp utah.uncompressed.pdf utah.2021.pdf
+go 2020 2021
+go 4.56 7.32
+go "my original stuff" "replace that with this new thing" ...

 Limitations: only replaces text within the same line.
 Might lose some formatting, your mileage may vary.
 Basically today if you were to replace the word "information" with "info" in our example it would convert it to
 [Other info ]TJ